-Located in the lively Capitol Hill neighborhood of Seattle, Seattle Central College provides academic and technical training to over 7,000 students a year.
-The school offers a certificate program in surgical technology as one of five programs in its Health and Human Services Division.
+Located in the lively Capitol Hill neighborhood of Seattle, Seattle Central College provides academic and technical training to more than 7,000 students a year.
+The school offers a certificate program in surgical technology as one of nine allied health programs.

 Surgical Technology Certificate

-Upon completion of the curriculum, students can sit for the National Certifying Examination for Surgical Technologists in order to become a certified surgical technologist (CST).
-Students passing the certification exam can seek employment in surgery centers and physician's offices, as well as explore careers as a vendor representative or instrument processor.
+Upon completion of the curriculum, students can sit for the National Certifying Examination for Surgical Technologists in order to become certified surgical technologists (CST).
+Students passing the certification exam can seek employment in surgery centers and physicians' offices, as well as explore careers as vendor representatives or instrument processors.

 Renton Technical College